quchen/articles/great_things_about_haskell.md

 Alright, here it comes, things that range from debatable to straight up awful, and are mostly attributed to historical accidents:

 - Mathematically, all monads are functors, but Haskell does not enforce this hierarchy.
 You can easily derive a functor from any monad, but if you write a library you always have to take them into account separately.
+Think of it as if C++'s `iostream` was not a child of `ostream`, and all libraries would have to take both cases into account separately to be the most general.

 - Exceptions are defined in `Control.Monad.Error`, and errors in `Control.Exception`.

-- There is no unsigned arbitrary-sized integer type.
+- There is no (standardized) unsigned arbitrary-sized integer type.

 - Some standard functions throw an error (you remember, the things from `Exception`) if the input is mal-formed, instead of using other means (such as returning a `Maybe` value).

-- `fail`.
+- The `fail` function.
 We don't talk about this one.